 The algorithm developed for temperature has many desirable features.
 It concurs with the most up-to-date data, it is consistent with historical seasonal patterns in temperature, and it uses predicted flows to make moderate adjustments.
-Temperature predictions were generated about every month during the migration season, coinciding with the generation of a new flow forecast file.
+Temperature predictions were generated about every three weeks during the migration season, coinciding with the generation of a new flow forecast file.

-Sample predictions versus the 2001 observed temperatures for each of three reservoirs are shown in Appendix G. For all three reservoirs, the predictions became more accurate as the season went on and more observed data for 2001 became available.
+Sample predictions versus the 2002 observed temperatures for three reservoirs are shown in Appendix G. For all three reservoirs, the predictions became more accurate as the season went on and more observed data for 2002 became available.
 Initially, the forecasts looked smooth, anticipating a change in temperature that roughly corresponded to the natural annual cycles of flow and air temperatures.
 However, there was a great deal of variability in the observed temperatures that the forecaster could not anticipate.

 Appendix H shows, for each of the three dams, a time series of how accurate the predictions were on each day.
 In each of the plots, MAD is plotted for the forecast made on that day compared to the data (see '2.2.4 Assessment of Predictions').
-For example, the prediction made on in the early season at Lower Granite was off by 0.8 degrees C but improved steadily through the season.
+For example, the prediction made on Julian Day 110 in the early season at Lower Granite was off by 0.7 °C.

 In general, short-term predictions (i.e. for the next week) are no better than long-term predictions (for the next several weeks); this is a consequence of lack of quality assurance for year-to-date temperature data.
 Since predicted temperatures take as their starting point the most recent "observed" temperatures, any inaccuracy in recent temperature records will be reflected in the short-term predictions of temperature.
-CRiSP, while sensitive to temperature variation, does not produce strongly different results for differences of only one or two Celsius degrees, so these inaccuracies are unlikely to have contributed significantly to any model error.
+CRiSP, while sensitive to temperature variation, does not produce strongly different results for differences of a few °C, and these inaccuracies are unlikely to have contributed significantly to any model error.